Linkurious/dataset-aml/README.md

 ## 2. Adding the datasource in Linkurious Enterprise

-1. Login to Linkurious Enterpise with an user having admin access.
+1. Login to Linkurious Enterpise with an user having admin access

-2. Go to `Admin` -> `Data-sources management` panel and click on `ADD A DATA SOURCE`.
+2. Go to `Admin` -> `Data-sources management` panel and click on `ADD A DATA SOURCE`

 3. Fill these fields with the following values:
     - GRAPH SERVER